 Potential For Kidney Stones

-We know beet juice is good for high blood pressure but it’s actually the case that if you have low blood pressure then drinking beet juice could cause it to go too low.
+Like I explained, beet juice can reduce high blood pressure.
+However, if you have low blood pressure -which has its own problems – then drinking beet juice can cause it to become too low.